nitzan/uxebu.com/content/team/aurelio.md

 [David Aurelio](/media/img/team/aurelio.jpg)

-David Aurelio fell in love with the web ten years ago.
-Starting as an allround developer, he has focused on frontend development during the last years and discovered his love for interface creation and UX.
+I fell in love with the web ten years ago.
+Starting as an allround developer, I was focusing on frontend development during the last years and discovered my love for interface creation and UX.

-After joining uxebu in 2009, David switched to the mobile sphere and has been working with mobile devices since then.
-David is the guy behind [TouchScroll](http://uxebu.com/blog/2010/04/27/touchscroll-a-scrolling-layer-for-webkit-mobile/), a scrolling layer with momentum for WebKit Mobile based devices, which caught quite some attention these days
+After joining uxebu in 2009, I switched to the mobile sphere and have been working with mobile devices since then.
+I am the one behind [TouchScroll](http://uxebu.com/blog/2010/04/27/touchscroll-a-scrolling-layer-for-webkit-mobile/), a scrolling layer with momentum for WebKit Mobile based devices, which caught quite some attention these days.

 Special Moves
 -------------